-The Valley Forge Military College (VFMC) Center for the Advancement of Security Studies (CASS) Cybersecurity Division provides a critical nexus merging the theory of information assurance with practical application.
-The Cybersecurity Division of CASS supports innovative, comprehensive and multidisciplinary education in the Information Assurance (IA) / Computer Network Defense (CND) fields at VFMC.
-CASS Cybersecurity Division provides outreach with educational and professional resources for students, educators, and the community.
+The Valley Forge Military College H.R.
+McMaster Center for Security Studies Cybersecurity Division provides a critical nexus merging the theory of information assurance with practical application.
+The Cybersecurity Division of The McMaster Center supports innovative, comprehensive and multidisciplinary education in the Information Assurance (IA) / Computer Network Defense (CND) fields at VFMC.
+The McMaster Center Cybersecurity Division provides outreach with educational and professional resources for students, educators, and the community.

 Learn more about our Cybersecurity program

 The McMaster Center Cybersecurity division provides information for:

 For more information contact: Dr. John Andrew Landmesser at email@example.com or (610) 989-1452